siranshen/small-talk/README.md

 ## Roadmap

-As of 7/20/2023:
+As of 7/30/2023:
 - [X] Wrap up basic small talk functionalities with text and voice in English.
 Sorry, it only supports English learners for the moment.
 - [X] Add i18n support.
 Yay!
 Now you can learn (almost) any language you want.
-- [ ] Support review mode, where the AI gives you feedback in your own language on the recent conversation.
+- [X] Support review mode, where the AI gives you feedback in your own language on the recent conversation.
 You can ask AI to elaborate or explain to you when you are confused!
 - [ ] Store and load conversations based on a (file-based) database.
 - [ ] Add pre-defined scenarios, so you can learn to talk in different common scenarios.
 - [ ] Support customization of AI personality and voice.
 You can even write your own prompt to define how your language tutor/buddy should talk like.